jaalto/project--linux-badsector/README.rst

 ext[2-4] partitions only.

 The I<smarmontools> can report problematic bad sectors in LBA addressing format.
-This program takes LBA address that smartmaontools reports as bad and relocates the sector provided that it is unused.
+This program relocates bad LBA sector provided it is unused.

 However, if the sector contains data, there is nothing that can be done.
 This program is no "spinrite" and it is not cabable of reading or